 - 501-600 = F, High Risk

-The latest version of VantageScore, 4.0, was released in April 2017.
-The tiers and ranges didn't change from 3.0.
+VantageScore 4.0, which was released in April 2017, didn't change the tiers and ranges from 3.0.

-FICO says it excludes child or family support payments you are obligated to make and does not change your score based on requests for a credit report by yourself, an employer, or a lender for the purpose of making a promotional offer or a periodic review.
+FICO also says it excludes child- or family-support payments you are obligated to make and does not change your score based on requests for a credit report by yourself, an employer, or a lender for the purpose of making a promotional offer or a periodic review.
 It also doesn't consider whether you are using the services of a credit counselor.

 VantageScore's website says it doesn't take the following factors into consideration: your race, color, religion, nationality, gender, marital status, age, salary, occupation, title, employer, employment history, total assets, or where you live.